Tap (valve): Liquid

 Plastic taps are widely used in India due to low costs.

-Water for baths, sinks and basins can be provided by separate hot and cold taps; this arrangement is common in older installations, particularly in public washrooms/lavatories and utility rooms/laundries.
+Water for baths, sinks and basins can be provided by separate hot and cold high-pressure taps, derived from Edward Chrimes's of Rotherham, 1845 invention; this arrangement is common in older installations, particularly in public washrooms/lavatories and utility rooms/laundries.
 In kitchens and bathrooms, mixer taps are commonly used.
 In this case, hot and cold water from the two valves is mixed before reaching the outlet, allowing the water to emerge at any temperature between that of the hot and cold water supplies.
 Mixer taps were invented by Thomas Campbell of Saint John, New Brunswick, and patented in 1880.

-A North American style mixing valve uses a center handle to control both water flow and temperature (increased by clockwise rotation).
-Below it is a lever controlling a diverter, sending flow to the tub when positioned to the left, the shower to the right.
+A North American style mixing valve uses a center handle to control temperature (increased by counter-clockwise rotation).
+Below it is a lever controlling flow rate and routing, stopping flow when centered and sending water to the tub when positioned to the left, the shower to the right.

 For baths and showers, mixer taps frequently incorporate some sort of pressure balancing feature so that the hot/cold mixture ratio will not be affected by transient changes in the pressure of one or other of the supplies.
 This helps avoid scalding or uncomfortable chilling as other water loads occur (such as the flushing of a toilet).